This particular painting was a 'first', of sorts, for Lynda.

 painting, Lynda sketched out

-the primary subjects (fairies
+the primary subjects (fairies &

-wood nymphs) and then
+wood nymphs) and then made

 cutouts.
-Placing these
+Placing these on the

 painting gave her an idea of

 what she needed to adjust (the

 size of the trees, rocks, etc.,) and

 also what needed to be